jonlpersson/ed-latimore/site/_posts/2017-03-06-9-lessons-from-living-by-crackheads--crack-dealers.md

 These are my observations, lessons learned, and experiences from living next to crack dealers and crackheads.

-{% include widgets/toc.html heading="9 things I learned living next to crackheads and crackdealers" list-items="A crackhead is surprisingly functional, Crackheads value drugs over money, The crackhead economy is legendary, Superhuman feats ascribed to crackheads are inspired by true events, The real problem with illegal drugs, Bad traits come in clusters, Don't bother crackheads or crack dealers, Crackhead misery loves crackhead company, More people are on hard drugs than you think" list-ids="1-a-crackhead-is-surprisingly-functional, 2-crackheads-value-drugs-over-money, 3-the-crackhead-economy-is-legendary, 4-superhuman-feats-ascribed-to-crackheads-are-inspired-by-true-events, 5-the-biggest-problem-with-illegal-drugs-is-the-violence-between-suppliers-not-between-buyers, 6-bad-traits-come-in-clusters-especially-with-crack-dealers, 7-dont-start-no-shit-there-wont-be-no-shit-with-crack-dealers, 8-crackhead-misery-loves-crackhead-company, 9-more-people-are-on-hard-drugs-than-you-think" %}

 ## 1\.
 A crackhead is surprisingly functional

 A lot of crackheads rob and steal to get drug money.
 There are also quite a bit who have jobs.